mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 Add a notion of “verified”
 to sessionTokens and keyFetchTokens.
-Tokens that are unverified have reduced powers.
+Tokens that are unverified have reduced powers, meaning that requests to protected endpoints will fail with error number 102 (unverified user).
 Token verification is achieved by following a link sent by email.